MUKARRAM-ONE/AI-driven-development/AI_Robotics_book/rag_backend/README.md

-# RAG Backend (Qdrant + OpenAI)
+# RAG Backend (Qdrant + Google Gemini)

-This folder contains a minimal Retrieval-Augmented Generation (RAG) backend implementation that indexes your Docusaurus docs into Qdrant Cloud and exposes a simple search API that augments queries with retrieved context and generates answers via OpenAI.
+This folder contains a minimal Retrieval-Augmented Generation (RAG) backend implementation that indexes your Docusaurus docs into Qdrant Cloud and exposes a simple search API that augments queries with retrieved context and generates answers via Google Gemini.

 ## Requirements

 - A Qdrant Cloud instance (URL + API key)
-- An OpenAI API key (or another embeddings/LLM provider)
+- A Google Gemini API key

 ## Quickstart